Saul Alinsky: Communism

 I'm right but also I'm also sure nobody else has this thing called truth.
 I hate dogma.
 People who believed they owned the truth have been responsible for the most terrible things that have happened in our world, whether they were Communist purges or the Spanish Inquisition or the Salem witch hunts.

-There seemed to be no sympathy for the centralizing Soviet model.
-In Reveille Alinsky is "as contemptuous of 'top down' approaches to social planning as he is of laissez-faire economic policies".
+In Reveille, Alinsky is "as contemptuous of 'top down' centralizing Soviet approaches to social planning as he is of laissez-faire economic policies".
 The Radical, he says, "will bitterly oppose complete Federal control of education.
 He will fight for individual rights and against centralized power …The Radical is deeply interested in social planning but just as deeply suspicious of and antagonistic to any idea of plans which work from the top down.
 Democracy to him is working from the bottom up".
 With Thomas Jefferson, the Radical believes that the people are "the most honest and safe", if not always the wisest, "depository of the public interest."

 On the issue of whether communists should be banned from unions and other social organizations, Alinsky argued that:[The question is] whether there can be developed an American Progressive Movement in which the Communists are forced to follow along or get out on the basis of the issues--a movement so healthy, so filled with the vitality of real American Radicalism, that the Communists will wear their teeth down to their jaws trying to bore from within.
 I know that the latter can be done But in the meantime, Alinsky believed that "certain fascist mentalities" posed a far greater threat to the country than "the damn nuisance of Communism".

+In 2020, the Reuters Agency "fact check team" noted that viral images on social media were circulating quotes attributed to Rules for Radicals and Reveille for Radicals, which suggest that Alinsky set out an aggressive plan "social state" essentially equated to Soviet communism.
+The quotes attributed to Alinsky, however, were not found in his writings.